 We depart early this morning to visit the iconic Abu Simbel by plane.
 With the four gargantuan statues of Ramses guarding the Great Temple, this is one of Egypt's most memorable sights.
 The rest of the day is free for you to make your own discoveries.
 A popular afternoon option in Aswan is a sailboat ride around the islands in a traditional felucca, stopping off at the botanical gardens on Kitchener's Island.
 Alternatively travel to the Monastery of St Simeon, an abandoned seventh-century fortress monastery located in the desert on the Nile's west bank.
 Your tour leader will be on hand to help you arrange any excursions.
 Alternatively, you may prefer to simply relax by the hotel pool or do some shopping in the local bazaar.
 In the evening you will visit a Nubian village and enjoy the warm hospitality (and cuisine) of these locals.
 You will also be treated to some Nubian dancing, and may even have the chance to try some moves yourself.

 After breakfast you will be transferred to Aswan airport for the short flight back to Cairo (approximately 1 hour and 15 minutes) where you will be met and taken to your hotel.
 Today you will dive into another layer of Egyptian history: medieval Cairo.
 Head to Khan al-Khalili Bazaar, Cairo's oldest mosque and the Gayer-Anderson Museum.
 The 'Khan', sprawling around an old area known as Al-Azhar, is a quintessentially Cairo experience – a warren of alleys with stalls serving up a succession of intoxicating scenes.
 It retains a distinctly medieval feel.
 You will explore the gold market, 'perfume street' and the spice market, where heady aromas hang in the air like a thick blanket of Damascene cloth (which can be purchased next door in the cloth market).
 The gorgeous 9th-century Ibn Tulun Mosque is one of the oldest and largest in Egypt, possibly its most beautiful too.
 Its perfectly proportioned courtyard and distinctive minaret make it a masterpiece of Islamic architecture.
 Nearby stands the Gayer-Anderson Museum, housed in two fine old villas and vaunting a fascinating collection of Arabic artefacts, furniture and memorabilia.
 Also don't miss the chance to drink Arabic coffee or mint tea from Cairo's oldest cafe, it has a long history and fantastic atmosphere.
 This evening you will get to share an authentic Egyptian meal with a local family.
-Visit a family home, chat with the local family members about life in the Middle East, and learn some of your favourite traditional Egyptian dishes while enjoying a delicious dinner
+Visit a family home, chat with the local family members about life in the Middle East, and learn some of your favourite traditional Egyptian dishes while enjoying a delicious dinner.
+Here you will farewell your group not continuing on to Kenya.
+Your transfer driver will pick you up from the house for your unaccompanied flight bound for Nairobi – Kenya's capital.

-Arrive in Nairobi, Kenya's capital.
-Meet your Peregrine representative and be driven to your hotel (approximately 45 minutes).
-There will be an important group meeting at 6 pm this evening.
+Land in Nairobi very early in the morning and look out for your Peregrine representative and be driven to your hotel, which will take approximately 45 minutes.
+An early check-in will be ready for you in order to catch up on some sleep ready for another group meeting at 6 pm this evening.
+Here you will meet new travellers who will be joining you for this stage of your adventure.
 More details about this meeting can be found at the hotel reception.
 Spend free time today at your leisure.

 Depart Nairobi for Elsamere after breakfast and head north, driving along the escarpment of the Great Rift Valley (approximately 4 hours of driving in total).
 Elsamere is the former home of the writer Joy Adamson, whose 1960 book 'Born Free' helped bring wildlife conservation into the mainstream.
 The house is a veritable museum that dedicated to the works of Joy and George Adamson, with many photos of Elsa, the lioness that started it all.
 You'll then embark on a boat trip on Lake Naivasha, the highest of all lakes in the Great Rift Valley and home to many a hippopotamus.
 Later, enjoy lunch with the lake as a serene backdrop.
 After lunch, continue to your Lake Nakuru lodge, arriving in the early evening.